elmahio/documentation/docs/logging-to-elmah-io-from-aws-beanstalk.md

 To install elmah.io in [ASP.NET](https://docs.elmah.io/logging-to-elmah-io-from-elmah/), [MVC](https://docs.elmah.io/logging-to-elmah-io-from-aspnet-mvc/), and/or [Web API](https://docs.elmah.io/logging-to-elmah-io-from-web-api/), please follow the guidelines for each framework.
 You can specify one set of API key and log ID in the `Web.config` file and another set in the `Web.release.config` file as explained here: [Use multiple logs for different environments](https://docs.elmah.io/use-multiple-logs-for-different-environments/).

 If you want to include your production API key and log ID on AWS only (to avoid having sensitive information in source control), you can do this using *Environment properties* on AWS.
 Go to your environment on the AWS console and click the *Configuration* tab.
-In the bottom, you will see a section named *Environment properties*.
+At the bottom, you will see a section named *Environment properties*.
 Input your API key and log ID there:

 ![AWS Environment Properties](images/aws-environment-properties.png)